 with $_2F_2$ a generalized hypergeometric function.
 The sum over~$r$ will stay finite when integrating against the normal density, similar like above.
 For the second part we have

 which is finite when $2 \le \alpha < \infty$. \end{proof}

 \begin{remark} Our discussion so far is on finite-variate spaces $H_{\alpha,0,\rho,|\setu|}(\R^{|\setu|})$ of anchored functions.
-We now show how they form an orthogonal decomposition for a space of $s$-dimensional functions (not just anchored functions) and will then extend this to infinite-variate functions.
-The kernel for the $s$-dimensional weighted anchored Sobolev space can be stated by, see, \cite[Example~4.4]{KSWW10b},
+We now show how they form an orthogonal decomposition for a space of $s$-variate functions (not just anchored functions) and we will then extend this to infinite-variate functions.
+The kernel for the $s$-variate weighted anchored Sobolev space can be expressed as, see, \cite[Example~4.4]{KSWW10b},